devcjohn/cj.cafe/public/blog/migrating-to-aws-ecs.md

 - AWS Config $1.98
 - Others $1.44

-Compared to the $0 I was paying with Netlify, this is a lot, but I believe it's worth it to have gained more experience in AWS, Terraform, and Docker.
+Compared to Netlify's free hosting, this is a lot, but I believe it's worth it to have gained more experience with AWS, Terraform, and Docker.
 This solution may make more sense for a website with more traffic, or that can make use of microservices.
 I expect the costs may come down now that I'm not actively developing and therefore destroying and recreating hundreds of AWS resources every day.
-But I'd recommend anyone moving a static site to AWS consider S3, as it would be cheaper.
+But I'd recommend anyone moving a static site to AWS consider alternatives like S3, as it would be cheaper.

 ## Conclusions

-- Terraform is a powerful tool for giving visibility and repeatability into cloud infrastructure setups.
+- Terraform proves a useful tool for adding automation, visibility, accuracy, and repeatability to cloud infrastructure setups
-- Terraform is well documented; there are plenty of tutorials and resources to help you get started and help you troubleshoot.
+- Terraform is well-documented and supported; there are plenty of tutorials and resources to help you get started and to help you troubleshoot as needed.
-- Terraform, and cloud service management in general, is complex, and you will probably experience a lot of trial and error with your build config (or hey, maybe that’s just me).
+- Terraform, and cloud service management in general, is complex, and standing up infrastructure may require a lot of trial and error.
 My main holdups were forgetting various roles, policies, and security groups.
-- Terraform's error messages can sometimes be opaque and will require some googling to figure out what's wrong.
+Terraform's error messages can sometimes be opaque and will require some googling to figure out what's wrong.

-## Final note
+## PS

 If you are interested in replicating my setup or learning more about this site, you might want to check the current latest versions of my code on Github [here](https://github.com/devcjohn/cj.cafe)